awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-cli.md

 + `--cli-input-json`

 These options are explained in this topic\.
-For a list of services supported for event lookup, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md)\.
-For a list of regions supported for event lookup, see [Regions Supported by CloudTrail Event History](view-cloudtrail-events-supported-regions.md)\.

 For general information on using the AWS Command Line Interface, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.